multiprocessio/datastation-documentation/0.5.0/Installation.md

 ## Configuration

-Next edit `/etc/datastation/config.json` and replace the defaults with your own settings.
+Next edit `/etc/datastation/config.yaml` and replace the defaults with your own settings.

 ```
-{
-  "auth": {
+auth:
-    "sessionSecret": "", // Any strong random string for signing sessions
+  sessionSecret: "some good long random string" # Any strong random string for signing sessions
-    "openId": {
+  openId:
-      "realm": "https://accounts.google.com", // Or some other realm
+    realm: https://accounts.google.com # Or some other realm
-      "clientId": "my id",
+    clientId: "my id"
-      "clientSecret": "my secret"
+    clientSecret: "my secret"
-    }
-  },

-  "server": {
-    "port": 443,
-    "address": "localhost",
+server:
+  port: 443
+  address: localhost
-    "publicUrl": "https://datastation.mydomain.com" // The address users will enter into the browser to use the app
+  publicUrl: https://datastation.mydomain.com # The address users will enter into the browser to use the app
-    "tlsKey": "/home/server/certs/datastation.key.pem", // Can be left blank and set at the reverse-proxy level if desired
+  tlsKey: /home/server/certs/datastation.key.pem # Can be left blank and set at the reverse-proxy level if desired
-    "tlsCert": "/home/server/certs/datastation.cert.pem",
-  },

-  "database": {
+  tlsCert: /home/server/certs/datastation.cert.pem

+database:
-    "address": "localhost", // Address of your PostgreSQL instance
+  address: localhost # Address of your PostgreSQL instance
-    "username": "datastation", // Should be a dedicated PostgreSQL user for DataStation
+  username: datastation # Should be a dedicated PostgreSQL user for DataStation
-    "password": "some good password",
+  password: "some good password"
-    "database": "datastation" // Should be a dedicated database within PostgreSQL for DataStation
+  database: datastation # Should be a dedicated database within PostgreSQL for DataStation
-  }
-}
 ```

 And then restart the systemd service: `sudo systemctl restart datastation`.